SEPCheesecakeFactory/SEP3/Documentation/ProjectReport.md

 Content: Discuss data privacy (GDPR), user consent, or the societal impact of the app.

-_For more information, see “Guidelines – Project Report”._

 ---

 # Discussion
-[Insert your text here]

-_For more information, see “Guidelines – Project Report”._

 ---

 # Conclusion and Recommendations
-[Insert your text here]

-_For more information, see “Guidelines – Project Report”._

 ---